jack-bradshaw/Spyglass/README.md

     }
  ```

 That's it.
 Now when you instantiate the class from XML, the Spyglass companion interprets the attributes and makes the required method call.
-For example, if we inflate the following then the `setTitle` method will be called with `"Hello, World!"` as the argument.
+For example, if we inflate the following layout then `setTitle` will be called with `"Hello, World!"` as the argument.
 ```XML
     <FrameLayout
         xmlns:android="http://schemas.android.com/apk/res/android"